Why umbra

 I’m August Ellison, a digital brand manager based in Vienna, working at the intersection of design and technology.
 I created umbra for my girlfriend, who would reach for her phone at night and end up wide awake.
 She needed something calming to listen to, not a podcast, not music, just something gently interesting.

-Directly on iPhone via TestFlight.
-Feedback to hi@augustellison.com.
+Available on iPhone through TestFlight.
+Feedback anytime at

 A quieter close